DataProgrammers/2015-01-15-EMBLHeidelberg/R-debugging/unittesting.md

 **Why unit testing?**

+- Writing code to test code;
+- anticipate bugs, in particular for edge cases;
+- anticipate disruptive updates;
+- document and test observed bugs using specific tests.

 Each section provides a function that supposedly works as expected, but quickly proves to misbehave.
 The exercise aims at first writing